Code-Institute-Submissions/Fantastic-Books/README.md

 ## **Database Model**
 MongoDB was used for this project.
 The below collections were mapped out utilising the NoSQL features of MongoDB.
+- The main relationship between the collections is the ObjectId of the review document from the reviews collection being added to the 'favourites field' in a user document of the users collection
+- This relationship allowed users to save thier favourite reviews created by other users.

 **Users Collection**